sagemath/sagewiki_to_gh-2022-10-10/support/ReportingBugs.md

 == Reporting Bugs Via Trac ==

 Get a trac account [[http://trac.sagemath.org/sage_trac/|all listed here on trac]], then click on New Ticket.
 This is generally meant for people who are more involved with the Sage project.
-First time bug reports are best sent to the sage-support list, so they can be "filtered" by more experienced Sage developers, and so workarounds can be posted, when possible.
+First time bug reports are best sent to [[http://groups.google.com/group/sage-support|sage-support]], so they can be "filtered" by more experienced Sage developers, and so workarounds can be posted, when possible.

 == Third-Party Packages ==